survivorbat/terraform-scratch/README.md

 This repository contains a relatively simple Dockerfile to build a small but practical docker container containing the terraform framework.

+It also possesses an alpine-variant that contains Ansible binaries to use in a local_exec.

 ## Prerequisites

 You'll need Docker installed to use this image.
 In case you wish to work on developing this image further, it's advisable to also have Make installed to utilise the Makefile.

 ## Getting started